 Clients are required to utilize the broker-dealer selected by the unaffiliated asset management firm providing the day-to-day services to the client.
 Clients should be aware that each third-party manager will have their own policies and procedures regarding brokerage.
-Our firm does not control the brokerage practices of any third-party manager, whether a co-advisor or subadvisor.
+Our firm does not control the brokerage practices of any third-party manager.
 It is important that clients read and refer to the disclosure documents given by the independent registered investment advisors or investment programs for a full understanding on the information regarding the brokerage recommendations, practices, and policies of the independent entities.